tonybaloney/wily/README.md

   Build the wily cache

 Options:
-  -h, --max-revisions INTEGER  The maximum number of historical commits to
+  -n, --max-revisions INTEGER  The maximum number of historical commits to
                                archive
   -o, --operators TEXT         List of operators, separated by commas --help                       Show this message and exit.